 - Large chip: If the veneer has a large chip, there’s a good chance your dentist will recommend that you replace it.

 - Crack: If your veneer has cracked and a piece of it came off, your dentist will almost undoubtedly recommend that you replace it.

-However, provided the veneers still look good, you can always ask your prosthodontist to match the color of your new veneer to your slightly stained ones.
-This is a good option if your veneers were still relatively new, like if you got them approximately 5 years ago or less.
-Prosthodontists specialize in different kinds of cosmetic dentistry work, meaning that your prosthodontist will be skilled at matching colors perfectly.
+But provided the veneer still looks good, ask your prosthodontist to match the color of your new veneer to your slightly stained ones.
+This is a good option if your veneers were still relatively new—less than 5 years old.
+Prosthodontists specialize in different kinds of cosmetic dentistry work.
+This means your prosthodontist will be able to match those colors perfectly.